department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

 - Are enrolled in Vocational Rehabilitation and Employment (VR&amp;E), **and**
 - Would like to return to your previous place of employment

-**Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, find, and keep suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).
+**Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, get, and keep suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 </div>